Post-reduction inference for confidence sets of models: An operational blueprint for Gaussian linear regression

+Sections \ref{secModelSep} and \ref{secGL} covered, respectively, general principles and the corresponding calculations of the normal-theory linear model.
+These sections were detached from the problem of post-reducton inference for confidence sets of models introduced in \S \ref{secIntro}, to which we now return.

+From an encompassing model $\hat{\mathcal{E}}$ computed using all available data, we consider all submodels $\mathcal{E}_m$ of reasonable size, seeking to assess each one for compatibility with the data.
+Thus for each submodel $\mathcal{E}_m$, we can construct one realisation $q^o$ of the random variable $Q$ from \S \ref{secExplicitGaussian}.
+The dependence of $Q$ on the model $\mathcal{E}_m$ is not made explicit in the notation; nor is that of the corresponding null space $\mathcal{X}^\perp$ or the unit hypersphere $\mathcal{Q}(s^o)$ on which the distribution of $Q$ is supported.
+Under the correct model $\mathcal{E}^*$, the outcome $Y$ projected onto the corresponding $\mathcal{Q}(s^o)$ is uniformly distributed on its surface.

-From the data, we obtain one realisation $q^o$ of the random variable $Q$ from \S \ref{secExplicitGaussian}, which is uniformly distributed on the surface of the unit hypersphere $\mathcal{Q}(s^o)$ in $\mathcal{X}^\perp$.
-A test based on $q^o$ alone has no power in an assessment of model adequacy, as all unit vectors on $\mathcal{Q}(s^o)$ are compatible with uniformity of distribution.
+The difficulty is that a test based on $q^o$ alone has no power in an assessment of model adequacy, as any single unit vectors on $\mathcal{Q}(s^o)$ is compatible with uniformity of distribution.
 Although power in certain directions could be restored by consideration of alternative models for comparison, this leads to a test statistic essentially equivalent to the $F$-test, i.e.~the likelihood ratio test for Gaussian models, and therefore back to the initial difficulties discussed in \S \ref{secIntro}.
 Note, however, that even with two replicate observations of the random variable $Q$, there would be a degree of power against uniformity of distribution on $\cosuff(s^o)$, this tending to increase with the number of replicate observations.

 This observation points to an initial suggestion for inference based on co-sufficient information partitioning.
 Information partitioning, while bearing some superficial similarity to sample splitting, differs in that no observational units are discarded in any of the inferential steps.
 Since all the data are used for both aspects of inference, reduction and model assessment, no information is relinquished in the reduction to $\hat{\mathcal{E}}$, and virtually no co-sufficient information is lost in the assessment of model adequacy.
-As it turns out, the simplest partitioning approach, while conceptually revealing, is ineffectual for reasons given in \S \ref{secPartitioning}.
-We propose in \S \ref{secRandomisation} a more elaborate reformulation, mirroring to some extent the approach of Rasines and Young (2023) in a different context.
+As it turns out, the simplest partitioning approach, while conceptually revealing, is ineffectual for reasons given in Appendix \ref{secPartitioning}.
+Instead, we propose in \S \ref{secRandomisation} a more elaborate reformulation, adapting and extending the approach of Rasines and Young (2023), introduced in that work for a different purpose.